 Quantum dots that emit their own light can compose a wide range of detailed and precise colors at every contrast level and are receiving attention as they will be used in the next-generation large displays with their efficient use of light and simple structure.

-Structure and principle of QD-Display
+Structure and principle of QD-OLED

-QD display, a self-luminous display, consists of a TFT layer, which is an electronic circuit that controls the light emitting layer, a light source that emits light, and a QD light emitting layer that expresses colors using the light emitted from the light source.
+QD-OLED, a self-luminous display, consists of a TFT layer, which is an electronic circuit that controls the light emitting layer, a light source that emits light, and a QD light emitting layer that expresses colors using the light emitted from the light source.

-QD display uses blue, which has the strongest light energy, as a light source, so it can achieve relatively bright luminance.
+QD-OLED uses blue, which has the strongest light energy, as a light source, so it can achieve relatively bright luminance.